Apaches will enhance operation capabilities of IAF and strike force: Dhanoa

-The newly-inducted Apache AH-64E is equipped with the latest technology and will enhance the operational capabilities of the IAF and the strike force, Air Chief Marshal BS Dhanoa said on Tuesday.
+The newly-inducted Apache AH-64E are equipped with latest technology and will enhance the operational capabilities of the IAF as the strike force, Air Chief Marshal B S Dhanoa said on Tuesday.
 He was speaking at a ceremony held at the Pathankot Air Force station to induct eight US-made Apache helicopters into the India Air Force.

-"Apache-64E attack helicopters will replace the aging Mi-35 fleet.
-A total of 22 Apaches are too delivered and the last batch will be delivered by March 2020," he said.
-Dhanoa said these helicopters are equipped with the latest technology and will be deployed in the western region.
+"Apache AH-64E attack helicopters will replace the ageing Mi-35 fleet.
+A total of 22 Apaches are to delivered and the last batch will be delivered by March 2020," he said.
+Dhanoa said these helicopters are equipped with latest technology and will be deployed in the western region.

-"These attack helicopters will enhance the operational capabilities of the IAF and the strike force," Dhanoa said.
-He also said the Apache induction is a "significant step" towards the modernization of the IAF fleet.
+"These attack helicopters will enhance the operation capabilities of the IAF and the strike force," Dhanoa said.
+He also said the Apache induction is a "significant step" towards modernisation of the IAF fleet.

-Apaches are equipped with the latest technology, 24x7 all-weather capable with high agility and survivability, he said.
+Apaches are equipped with latest technology, 24x7 all-weather capable with high agility and survivability, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)